ZenHubIO/API/README.md

 Please note: `repo_id` is the ID of the repository, not its full name.
 For example, the ID of the `ZenHubIO/support` repository is `13550592`.
 To find out the ID of your repository, use [GitHub's API](https://developer.github.com/v3/repos/#get).

 Issue number is the same as displayed in your GitHub Issues page.
-For example, to fetch the [Zenhub Public API](https://github.com/ZenHubIO/support/issues/172) issue information, the URL would be `https://api.zenhub.io/p1/repositories/13550592/issues/172`.
+For example, to fetch the [ZenHub API](https://github.com/ZenHubIO/support/issues/172) issue information, the URL would be `https://api.zenhub.io/p1/repositories/13550592/issues/172`.

 The endpoint returns that issue's assigned _Time Estimate_ (if applicable), its _Pipeline_ in the Board, an _is epic_ flag (true/false), as well as any _+1s_.